RafyAmgadBenjamin/star-wars-app/star wars app/readme.md

-This is the Documentation of the project
+# Welcome to star wars Application

+This is a simple documentation for star wars application.